demisto/content-docs/docs/integrations/mirroring.md

 ## Supported Server Version
-For the Mirroring feature to work, the mirroring integration's YAML file _must_ have the following field `fromversion: 6.0.0`.
-This is because mirroring is only supported from version 6.0.0 and on.
+Mirroring is only supported from version 6.0.0 and on.

 ## Required Parameters